 Effective January 22, 2020, the Company entered into a securities purchase agreement with GS Capital, pursuant to which GS Capital purchased a convertible promissory note (the "January 22, 2020 GS Note") from the Company in the aggregate principal amount of \$58,000, such principal and the interest thereon convertible into shares of the Company's common stock at the option of GS Capital any time after the six-month anniversary of the January 22, 2020 GS Capital Note.
 The January 22, 2020 GS Note contained an original discount of \$3,500.
 The transactions contemplated by the GS Capital Securities Purchase Agreement closed on January 22, 2020.
 Pursuant to the terms of the GS Capital Securities Purchase Agreement, GS Capital deducted \$2,500 from the principal payment due under the January 22, 2020 GW Note, at the time of closing, to be applied to its legal expenses and received net cash proceeds of \$52,000 on January 28, 2020.
 The Company used the net proceeds from the January 22, 2020 GW Note for general working capital purposes.
 The maturity date of the January 22, 2020 GS Capital was January 22, 2021.
-The January 22, 2020 GS Capital Note bore interest at a rate of 10% per annum, which interest may be paid by the Company to GS Capital was January 22, 2021.
-The January 22, 2020 GS Capital Note bore interest at a rate of Capital Note became payable, whether at the maturity date or upon acceleration or by prepayment.
+The January 22, 2020 GS Capital Note bore interest at a rate of 10% per annum, which interest may be paid by the Company to GS Capital in shares of the Company's common stock; but was not payable until the January 22, 2020 GS Capital Note boes not payable, whether at the maturity date or upon acceleration or by prepayment.
 The conversion price for the January 22, 2020 GS Capital Note was equal to a 40% discount of the lowest closing bid price ("Lowest Trading Price") of the Common Stock for the ten trading days immediately prior to the delivery of a Notice of Conversion, including the day upon which a Notice of Conversion is received.